Bwuah/bwuah.github.io/compendium.md

 ### Misc

-- `defer FUNCTION()` waits with execution until surrounding function is returned, the paras will be copied already though
+- `defer FUNcTION()` waits with execution until surrounding function is returned, the paras will be copied already though
 - `_ = function()` throws away the result.
 Useful for e.g. `num, _ := strconv.Atoi("5")`
 - `fmt.Printf("%v", ANY_TYPED_VAR)` %v prints the argument using it's types matching format
 - use `...` to use optional paras